James S. Allen: Later career

-Allen was then assigned a position as the foreign editor of the Sunday Worker, a weekly newspaper that had been launched in January 1936, to try to reach a broader audience than that if the more intense and authoritative Daily Worker.
-The Sunday Worker was edited by Al Richmond, who later remembered Allen as "a scholarly, serene man who did the serious political commentary and analysis."
+Allen was then assigned a position as the foreign editor of the Sunday Worker, a weekly newspaper that had been launched in January 1936, to try to reach a broader audience than that of the more intense and authoritative Daily Worker.
+The Sunday Worker was edited by Al Richmond, who later remembered Allen as "a scholarly, serene man who did the serious political commentary and analysis".

 Allen was drafted into the US Army in 1944.

 During the Cold War, Allen was compelled to appear as a witness before the House Un-American Activities Committee.

-From the 1940s on, Allen was a respected author in the Soviet bloc.
+From the 1940s onward, Allen was a respected author in the Soviet Bloc.
 He was published there with issues mainly on American imperialism, economic crisis, international economics and international political relations.
-Up to the 1960, he gained editions in Russian, Hungarian, Chinese, German, Polish, Estonian and Romanian.
+Up to the 1960s, he gained editions in Russian, Hungarian, Chinese, German, Polish, Estonian, and Romanian.

 On February 21, 1952, Allen was called before the Senate Judiciary Committee, chaired by Senator Pat McCarran of Nevada, in conjunction with its investigation of the Institute of Pacific Relations.

 During the 1956 to 1958 factional crisis of the party, Allen placed his allegiance with the hardline pro-Soviet wing against a dissident faction, for liberalization of internal party life and its distancing from the Communist Party of the Soviet Union.
 When the leader of the hardliners, Gus Hall, emerged triumphant and was named General Secretary in 1958, Allen became a member of its governing Central Committee.
 Allen was also tapped then to serve as secretary of the National Program Committee, in charge of developing programmatic and educational documents for the party, remaining until 1966.
 Allen then helped develop early drafts of the party program.

 While Allen staunchly supported the Soviet Union during its armed suppression of the Hungarian Revolution of 1956, he was critical of similar action in 1968 against the Prague Spring.
 His perspective, expressed internally at closed meetings of the party leadership, put Allen at odds with Hall and other top officials of the party.
 Since he did not express his opposition publicly, Allen was not expelled, but at the next National Convention, in 1972, he was quietly removed from the Central Committee, effectively cashiering him from the ranks of top party leadership.